fife-rpg/fife-rpg-docs/source/tutorial/controlling.rst

 To close this part of the tutorial off we will look at a practical example of what we just learned: Using the mouse to let an entity move to a position.

-For that we first need a custom Listener and Application.
+For that we first need a custom Listener for the GameSceneController.

 Create a new module and add the following imports: